-Your dentist will take an impression of your mouth and give this to a dental technician, who will build a bespoke tray to the exact measurements of your mouth.
-Your dentist will check that the tray fits and demonstrate how to carry out the procedure at home.
+Whitening trays and gels for teeth: First, the dentist will take an imprint or scans of your teeth and send it to a dental technician, who will create a custom tray based on your exact specifications.
+Then, our dentist will ensure that the tray fits appropriately and show how to perform the process at home.